Tarung Derajat

 Tarung Derajat is a full body contact hybrid martial art from Indonesia, created by Haji Achmad Dradjat.
 He developed the techniques through his experience as a street fighter during the 1960s in Bandung.
 Tarung Derajat is officially recognized as a national sport and used as a basic martial art training for the Indonesian Armed Forces and Indonesian National Police.

 "Aku Ramah Bukan Berarti Takut, Aku Tunduk Bukan Berarti Takluk", is the motto of the martial art which translates to "I am friendly but it does not mean I am afraid, I bow but it does not mean I yield." in English.
 "BOX!" is the brotherhood greeting among the members of Tarung Derajat.

 Although Tarung Derajat emphasizes on Striking and kicking, it also focuses on grappling and sweeping which are also included in its training method.
 As a stand-up martial art, Tarung Derajat was nicknamed as "BOXER".
-A practitioner of TD is called Petarung, which translates to "fighter" in English.
+A practitioner of TD (Abbreviation for Tarung Derajat) is called Petarung, which translates to "fighter" in English.
 The main principles of Tarung Derajat are: Strength, Speed, Accuracy, Courage and Tenacity.

 Since the 1990s, Tarung Derajat has been refined for sport.
 In 1998, the Tarung Derajat organization officially became a member of KONI.
 Since then, Tarung Derajat has a spot in Pekan Olahraga Nasional, a national multi-sport competition held every four years.
 Tarung Derajat main association KODRAT (Keluarga Olahraga Tarung Derajat) now has sub-organizations in 22 provinces in Indonesia.

 Tarung Derajat was introduced as an exhibition number in the 2011 Southeast Asian Games in Palembang, Indonesia, Tarung Derajat was proposed to be included on SEA GAMES 2013 in Myanmar, however it was later cancelled.